Written by Stacey Kelleher. Reviewed by Sean Busch.

-If you’ve noticed spots on your freshly-washed dishes – or you keep fighting soap scum on your tub and shower – you’re probably among the 85% of households in the country with hard water.
+If your freshly-washed dishes have spots and your shower has unsightly scum, you’re probably among the 85% of US households with hard water.

-When we talk about water “hardness,” we’re actually referring to the levels of minerals (mostly magnesium and calcium) dissolved in your water.
+When we talk about water “hardness,” we’re talking about the levels of minerals in it (like magnesium and calcium).
 As water travels from its source to your home, it comes in contact with underground minerals, picking up traces of them as it moves through layers of rock.
 The more time your water interacts with – and absorbs – these minerals, the harder it will be.

-If you’re curious, your local municipality (and certain companies) should be able to disclose your water hardness level.
-There are, of course, some simple telltale signs you have hard water:
+If you’re curious, your local municipality (and certain companies) should be able to disclose your water hardness level, but there are some telltale signs you have hard water:

 - Spots on dishes and glasses caused as water evaporates and leaves calcium deposits behind.

 - Brown or reddish stains in your sink, tub, or toilet caused by high iron levels in water

 - Soap scum/film left behind after soap combines with calcium and magnesium particles during washing.

 It’s possible to get rid of hard water stains in the shower, kitchen, and dishwasher, but without taking steps to soften your water, they’ll keep returning.
-Luckily, the right products, elbow grease, and following tips will help you remove hard water stains and soap scum – for good.
+However, the right products, elbow grease, and following tips will help you remove hard water stains and soap scum – for good.